kauwelab/PolyRiskScore/README.md

 ## Command-Line Interface

 The command-line interface (CLI) allows users to run larger analyses straight from their command-line.
-In addition to this, the tool comes with an interactive menu for searching studies and traits in our database and learning more about tool parameters.
+In addition to this, the tool has a built-in, interactive menu for searching studies and traits in our database and learning more about tool parameters.

 [Download CLI](https://prs.byu.edu/download_cli)